ahnlak-rp2040/picow-boilerplate/README.md

 * support for a USB Mass Storage mode, to make it easy to provide a configuration file to your PicoW project (for example, providing WiFi settings) without the need to recompile.
-* A collection of optional additional lightweight libraries for specific tasks.
+* A collection of optional additional lightweight libraries for specific tasks:
+  - `config` provides basic handling for configuration files stored on the internal filesystem provided by USBFS.
+  - `httpclient` provides a simple mechanism for retrieving data from a web server.

 ## Documentation